Eastern Himalayan subalpine conifer forests

-The 'Eastern Himalayan subalpine conifer forests is a temperate coniferous forests ecoregion which is found in the middle and upper elevations of the eastern Middle Himalayas, in western Nepal, Bhutan, northern Indian states including Arunachal Pradesh and Sikkim and adjacent Myanmar.
+The Eastern Himalayan subalpine conifer forests is a temperate coniferous forests ecoregion which is found in the middle and upper elevations of the eastern Middle Himalayas, in western Nepal, Bhutan, northern Indian states including Arunachal Pradesh and Sikkim and adjacent Myanmar and China.

 Setting

-The ecoregion forms a belt of coniferous forest covering 27500 sqkm from 3000 to 4000 m elevation extending from the Gandaki River in Nepal east through Bhutan and into Arunachal Pradesh.
-It is part of a transition zone from Indomalayan realm in the south, to the Palearctic realm in the north, and is the last habitat below the treeline of the Himalayas.
+The ecoregion forms a belt of coniferous forest covering 27500 sqkm from 3000 to 4000 m elevation extending from the Gandaki River in Nepal east through Bhutan and into Arunachal Pradesh and Tibet.
+It is part of a transition zone from the Indomalayan realm in the south, to the Palearctic realm in the north, and is the last habitat below the treeline of the Himalayas.
 The Himalayas are lined with belts of habitat from the grassy foothills to the high peaks and are home to a number of birds and animals that migrate seasonally through these zones, including these conifer forests, each of which provides crucial habitat at different times of the year.
 Furthermore the streams and rivers of the steep mountainsides will flood if not held in place by woodland.

 The Eastern Himalayas are watered by the Bay of Bengal monsoon so are wetter than in the west and have a higher treeline (4,500m compared to 3,000m in the western Himalayas).